What is OCR Data Capture and Why Is It important?

 Optical Character Recognition (OCR) data capture is a technology that converts different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.
 OCR is widely used to digitize printed texts so that they can be electronically edited, searched, stored more compactly, displayed online, and used in machine processes such as cognitive computing, machine translation, (extracted) text-to-speech, key data, and text mining.
 OCR is a field of research in pattern recognition, artificial intelligence, and computer vision.

 OCR technology has revolutionized the way businesses handle their documents, significantly reducing the need for manual data entry and allowing for easier data management and retrieval.
 Industries such as banking, legal, healthcare, and education utilize OCR technology to process large volumes of documents quickly and accurately.
-For instance, OCR can be used in retail for efficient receipt scanning and in the legal sector to streamline contract management.

 2.1.
 Definition of OCR